Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Results

-To quantify this effect, we measure the spatial correlation length of fluorescence intensity fluctuations within a $40~\mu\mathrm{m}$ layer above the substrate.
-This intensity correlation length, $\xi$, reflects the typical droplet size near the substrate and is plotted in \figref{fig:5}{h}.
-Consistent with the snapshots in \figref{fig:1}{b}–\figref{fig:1}{d}, active droplets exhibit larger $\xi$ values than passive droplets (\figref{fig:5}{g}).
-At late times, the mass-accumulating droplets in active samples reach significantly larger radii than in passive systems (\figref{fig:5}{h}).
-Notably, in the high-activity regime, droplets remain highly motile and continue to coarsen (Movie~S1), producing a steadily increasing $\xi$ (\figref{fig:5}{g}) and a final state dominated by a few large droplets (\figref{fig:1}{d}, \figref{fig:5}{h}).
-By contrast, in passive and low-activity systems, $\xi$ initially grows but subsequently saturates.
+To quantify this substrate-mediated coarsening, we measure the correlation length \(\xi\) of fluorescence intensity fluctuations within a \(40~\mu\mathrm{m}\) layer above the substrate, which reflects the typical droplet size near the surface.
+As shown in Fig. 5g, \(\xi\) initially increases as droplets sediment, encounter one another, and coalesce near the bottom surface.
+In passive and low-bacterial-volume-fraction samples, however, coarsening slows down and eventually saturates once the droplets become constrained by their contact lines (Fig. 1b-c, Fig. 5h).
+In contrast, at high bacterial volume fraction, bacterial flows strongly deform the interface and contact line, allowing droplets to move, partially detach, and continue encountering neighboring droplets.
+This sustained substrate-level mobility promotes further fusion, leading to a steadily increasing \(\xi\) and a final state dominated by a few large droplets (Fig. 1d, Fig. 5h).